 We adopt a two-step strategy to estimate the model.
 In the first step, we estimate or calibrate those parameters that, given our assumptions, can be cleanly identified outside our model.
 In particular, we estimate health transitions, out-of-pocket medical expenses, and mortality rates from raw demographic data.
-We calibrate the household economies of scale parameter and the minimum consumption floor for singles and couples based on previous work.
+We calibrate the household economies of scale parameter.
+We set the consumption floor for couples to be a multiple of the consumption floor for singles, that we estimate.

-In the second step, we estimate the rest of the model's parameters (discount factor, risk aversion, health preference shifter, and bequest parameters)
+In the second step, we estimate the rest of the model's parameters (discount factor, risk aversion, health preference shifter, the consumption floor for singles, and bequest parameters)

-$$\Delta = (\beta, \nu, \delta, \omega, \phi_0, \phi_1, \phi_2, k_0, k_1, k_2)$$ with the method of simulated moments (MSM), taking as given the parameters that were estimated in the first step.
+$$\Delta = (\beta, \nu, \delta, \omega, c{min}(f_t = s), \phi_0, \phi_1, \phi_2, k_0, k_1, k_2)$$ with the method of simulated moments (MSM), taking as given the parameters that were estimated in the first step.
 In particular, we find the parameter values that allow simulated life-cycle decision profiles to "best match" (as measured by a GMM criterion function) the profiles from the data.

 Because our underlying motivations are to explain why elderly individuals retain so many assets and to explain why individuals with high income save at a higher rate, we match median assets by cohort, age, and permanent income.
 Because we wish to study differences in savings patterns of couples and singles, we match profiles for the singles and couples separately.
-Finally, to help identify bequest motives towards' one spouse, we also match the fraction of assets (net worth) left to the surviving spouse in a couple affected by death.
+Because Medicaid is an important program insuring medical expenses and consumption of the poorest, we also match Medicaid recipiency.